Creative Brief Generator

 |---|---|---|

-project_idea | What you want to make, even if vague | ”A short film about loneliness in cities”, “An EP that sounds like late-night driving” |
+project_idea | What you want to make, even if the concept is still rough | ”A short film about loneliness in cities”, “An EP that sounds like late-night driving” |

-medium | The format or medium | short film, album, ad campaign, illustration series, interactive installation |
+medium | The format, channel, or production context | short film, album, ad campaign, illustration series, interactive installation |

-target_audience | Who it’s for | ”Women 28–40 who commute in urban areas”, “Independent musicians looking for production tools” |
+target_audience | Who it is for and what makes them relevant | ”Women 28-40 who commute in urban areas”, “Independent musicians looking for production tools” |

-constraints | Practical limits | ”No budget for actors, 6-week timeline, must work in black and white” |
+constraints | Practical, editorial, or brand limits that should shape the brief | ”No budget for actors, 6-week timeline, must work in black and white” |

 Tips & Variations